 Both clouds must work together seamlessly to deliver endless hours of video for users.
 Netflix has three main components i.e.:

 - First, let’s understand what is a client?
-A client is any device from which you play the video on Netflix it could be your desktop it could be Android, or it could be iPhone it could be your Xbox, or anything like that.
+A client is any device from which you play the video on Netflix it could be your desktop, could be Android, or it could be your iPhone, it could be your Xbox or anything like that.

 What is open openConnect?

-- openConnect is Netflix owned CDN.
-In simple words, CDN is a contingent delivery network which is a network of distributive servers that are placed in different locations or different countries or a different place to serve the content much faster say.
-Say for example you are in India and you have a website that hosts the video in it, what if the user is requesting a video that is hosted on your website from the United States.
-That means the packets or the video should be traveling from the server in India to the US through C cables which are used for serving the internet.
+- openConnect is a Netflix-owned CDN.
+Simply put, a CDN is a contingency delivery network, a network of distributed servers placed in different locations or in different countries or locations to serve content more quickly.
+For example, say you are in India and you have a website that hosts videos on it what if the user is requesting a video hosted on your website from the United States.
+That means the packets or the video should be traveling from the server in India to the US through C cables, which are used for serving the internet.

 - Now how do we solve this problem?
-To solve this problem what we need to do is let’s have more servers placed in different countries.
-Say for example the main server which is an India is called the origin or original server and will have different cache servers that hold all the video copies in different countries.
-There may be multiple different edge servers that are placed in North America, South America and one in Russia and one in Europe and one somewhere in Indonesia.
-If a user is requesting the video which is on your website from the United States, the video will be served from the nearest server that’s the edge server which is in the United States.
+To solve this problem, what we need to do is let’s have more servers placed in different countries.
+For example, the main server, which is in India is called the origin or original server.
+And will have different cache servers that hold all the video copies in different countries.
+There may be multiple different edge servers that place in North America, South America, one in Russia and one in Europe, and one somewhere in Indonesia.
+If a user is requesting the video, which is on your website from the United States.
+The video will be served from, the nearest server that’s the edge server which is in the United States.

-- This way the content will be delivered much faster and less bandwidth consumed between India and the United States.
+- This way the content will deliver much faster, and less bandwidth consumed, between India and the United States.
 Now that you understand what CDN is?
-OpenConnect is Netflix owned CDN.
-What Netflix has done are they have placed a lot of servers in every country like thousands of servers in every country, so that if the user is requesting a video, then the video will be played from the very nearest server which is placed to that particular user.
+OpenConnect is a Netflix-owned CDN.
+What Netflix has done is they have placed a lot of servers like thousands of servers in every country, so that if the user is requesting a video.
+Then the video will play from the very nearest server, which places for that particular user.

-What is the System Designing flow of Netflix:
+What is the System Design flow of Netflix?

 Now Java professional is going to mention individual components in the system design.
 The first one is the client.

-Netflix supports a lot of different devices including smart TV, Android, iOS platforms big gaming consoles, etc. All these apps are written using platform-specific code.
-Netflix web app is written using react JS and react.js was influenced by several factors like the first one is startup speed, the second one is a runtime performance of react.js and the third one is modularity.
+Netflix supports a lot of different devices including smart TV, Android, iOS platforms, big gaming consoles, etc. All these apps are written using platform-specific code.
+Netflix web app is written using react JS, and react.js was influenced by several factors the first is startup speed, the second is a runtime performance of react.js, and the third one is modularity.

 - Let me mention elastic load balancers.
-Netflix uses Amazon’s elastic load balancing service to route the traffic to different front-end services and these are instances that is an actual response.
+Netflix uses Amazon’s elastic load balancing service to route the traffic to different front-end services, and these are instances that are an actual response.
 These are the instances or servers.

 - What are zones?
 Zones are a kind of logical grouping of servers there could be three different zones in the United States itself and one Zone in India.
-It’s a very logical way of grouping servers together and the second tier of elastic load-balanced service is an array of load balancers instances that does round-robin load balancing on the instances to distribute the requests across these instances.
+It’s a very logical way of grouping servers together.
+And the second tier of elastic load-balanced service is an array of load balancer instances.
+That does round-robin load balancing on the instances to distribute the requests across these instances.

-- Say for example then the request comes in the first tier and distributes the load on different zones and the next tier will distribute to between these two instances.
+- For example, then the request comes in the first level and distributes the load over different zones.
+And the next level will distribute between these two instances.

-- Now let me write about how Netflix on boards of video.
-Before a video, web series, or movie made available to the user, what Netflix does is it does do a lot of pre-processing and this pre-processing involves finding errors, converting the video into different resolutions and a different format.
-This process is called transcoding.
+- Now let me write about how Netflix is on boards of video.
+Before a video, web series or movie is made available to the user, what Netflix does is it does do a lot of pre-processing.
+And this pre-processing involves finding errors and converting the video into different resolutions and a different format.
+This process calls transcoding.

-- Transcoding is a process that converts a video into a different format, and this will be optimized for a particular kind of device as you already know that Netflix supports many different kinds of devices or platforms.
-So, we have to convert the video into a different resolution to make the viewing experience much better.
+- Transcoding is a process that converts video to a different format and will optimize for this particular type of device.
+Because you already know that Netflix supports many different types of devices or platforms.
+So, we have to convert the video to a different resolution to make the viewing experience better.

-- So, you might ask the question why we don’t just play the video as it is how we get from the production house.
-The problem is the original movie which we get say for example it will be of about many terabytes sometimes and sometimes it will be of about 50 GB and say a video of about one and a half hour movie will be like 50 GB and this will be pretty hard for Netflix to stream such a big file to every customer.
+- So, you might ask the question why we don’t just play the video as it is how we get it from the production house.
+The problem is the original movie, which we get to say for example will be of about many terabytes sometimes.
+And sometimes it will be of about 50 GB and say a video of about one.
+And a half-hour movie will be like 50 GB, and this will be pretty hard for Netflix to stream such a big file to every customer.
 It could be a space constraint; it could be bandwidth.